 Space is limited and practices will be supported on a first-come, first-served basis.
 Sign up today to ensure your spot!

 NYeC and our skilled technical assistants throughout New York State will support practices in passing the three check-ins required to receive NYS PCMH recognition.
-Documentation is required to demonstrate achievement of criteria at each of the three check-ins.
+For practices new to PCMH, documentation is required to demonstrate achievement of a total of 52 core criteria and seven to nine elective criteria across three check-ins.

 - Check-in 1: 21 of 52 Core Criteria Completed

 - Check-in 2: 52 of 52 Core Criteria Completed

 - Check-in 3: 52 of 52 Core Criteria and 7-9 Elective Credits Completed